mincongzhang/ComputerGraphics/README.md

-This is my practice on OpenGL
+This is my practices on OpenGL